RWS/tridion-docs-api-docs/apiconcepts/Tridion Docs 14SP4/overview.md

 ISHRemote is a PowerShell module on top of Tridion Docs Content Manager.
 Its goal is business automation on top of the Component Content Management System.

 ### [ISHServer](https://github.com/RWS/ISHServer)
-ISHServer is a PowerShell module to help automate installation of prerequisites for SDL Tridion Docs
+ISHServer is a PowerShell module to help automate installation of prerequisites for Tridion Docs

 ### [ISHBootstrap](https://github.com/RWS/ISHBootstrap)
 ISHBootstrap is a bootstrapper for deployments of Tridion Docs Content Manager